PRICING

 Resentment in your fractional business is not a character flaw.
 It is a signal.

-If you have ever thought "at least if I was miserable I would have benefits," that feeling has a name.
-It is one of the most common things fractional leaders experience — and it is trying to tell you something.
+If you have ever thought at least if I was miserable I would have benefits, that feeling has a name.
+It is trying to tell you something.

 READ THE POST →FRACTIONAL WORK